Medically reviewed by Dr. Vibhuti Rana, PhD - Written by Dan Jackowiak Nc, PhD

 They weaken the immune system and accelerate aging.

 However... and this is going to sound like a complete contradiction to everything above, but I know how hard it is to not eat grains.
 So... after two weeks you can add:

 Quinoa, Basmatti rice, Wild rices, Certified Gluten-free buckwheat groats.
 But... there is a limit on how much you can eat, see the Good Foods Page for further information.

 What you should do is have a fresh salad or other raw greens first.
 Followed by a cooked vegetable with a serving of quality meat.
 Then you can have any of the grains or seeds from the above list as a desert.
 By doing so the fiber from the fresh vegetables and the protein and fat from the meat binds the carbs in the grains preventing a blood sugar spike that will feed yeast anywhere in the body.

-If you have any questions please feel free to contact me through the contact page of this website.
+If you have any questions please feel free to contact me through the contact page of this website or see your doctor.

 1. Grains: Are They Good For You, or Bad?
 Healthline, June 4, 2017